nigeldouglas-itcarlow/2018-Tesla-Data-Breach/README.md

 Shell into the same container we used earlier
 ```
-kubectl exec -it tesla-pod -- bash
+kubectl exec -it tesla-app -- bash
 ```
 Installing a suspicious networking tool like telnet
 ```